 Anyway, you might think I’m not the one who stays up and prepares all these concepts and storyboards, that’s why I’m doing all the talking here… But what I am trying to help you to understand is that the corporate world is full of challenges.
 It can break us, it can make us stronger, how we navigate around those challenges is important.

 Like you, I kept my feelings to myself.
 I handled things on my own.
 I wasn’t relying on anyone, did everything by myself, it overwhelmed me.
 I cried.
 I had a breakdown in the office, and I left in a sudden.
-The previous general manager had to call someone to find me, and they brought me back to the office to calm me down.
+They had to call someone to find me, and they brought me back to the office to calm me down.
 A lot of things happened before you showed up here… and you know, slowly, it just got better when I formed my own team.

 Now… I didn’t know how or what to respond to her.